changlinli/diceware-generators/README.md

 Because we don't always have dice by our side (nor do we want to roll them 30+ times).

+Just download and execute.

 If you don't want to spend the handful of minutes coding this yourself, I've done it for you in a way that you should be able to run out of box for most platforms.
 No compiling, no exotic toolchain required.
-Download and execute.
+Download and run these.
+You could even just copy the source code into your own file and run.
+No need to even fire up git.
 If figuring out how to run these takes longer than a couple of seconds, I've probably failed.

 What's Included
 ---------------